Baby Reindeer scoops early Bafta win with prize for Jessica Gunning

 Gunning beat her fellow Baby Reindeer star, trans actress Nava Mau.

-Baby Reindeer has snapped up an early Bafta win, with Jessica Gunning earning the best supporting actress prize for playing a stalker in the hit Netflix series as Ariyon Bakare picked up the corresponding male gong for Mr Loverman.
+Baby Reindeer has snapped up an early Bafta win, with Jessica Gunning earning the best supporting actress prize for playing a stalker in the hit Netflix series.

 The Netflix hit, said to be inspired by the real-life experiences of creator Richard Gadd, sees his character Donny being hounded by a woman called Martha, played by Gunning, after he serves her a free cup of tea in the pub where he works.

+The best supporting actor prize went to Ariyon Bakare for the BBC LGBT+ drama Mr Loverman, based on the Bernardine Evaristo novel of the same name.

+In the comedy performance categories former EastEnders star Danny Dyer won for Sky’s Mr Bigstuff, with Welsh actress Ruth Jones winning for her role playing Vanessa Shanessa “Nessa” Jenkins in the Gavin And Stacey finale.

-Yorkshire-born Gunning beat her fellow Baby Reindeer star, trans actress Nava Mau, who played Donny’s girlfriend.
+Yorkshire-born Gunning beat her fellow Baby Reindeer star, trans actress Nava Mau, who played Donny’s girlfriend Teri.

 On stage on Sunday at London’s Royal Festival Hall, Gunning said: “Hello, cheeky chops, gosh, thank you Bafta, wow”, before joking that she used to pretend to be a dog in her garden.